avolutions/canvas-painter/README.md

 import { Color } from '@avolutions/canvas-painter';
 ```

-## Usage
+## Getting started

 Getting started with **CanvasPainter.js** is simple.
 After setting up an HTML `<canvas>` element, you can initialize it with a single method call.
 From there, you can start adding shapes to the canvas, which will automatically render and update as their properties change or you render shapes manually.
-Below are the steps to set up and use the package effectively.

 ### Initialize the canvas